 Country love songs have a reputation for being incredibly tender, and this one from married couple Tim McGraw and Faith Hill is undoubtedly sincere.
 Unlike many other music-industry marriages, theirs seems built to last: they have been together for over 25 years!

 If you love country music, this is a particular love song for him.
 You could even perform it as a duet if he’s musically inclined!
-There are plenty of arrangements out there, but this tutorial (video below left) does a good job of efficiently showing you how to play it.

 6. “Fallin'” by Alicia Keys (2001)